 The CSHL team made this discovery while studying how and when certain DNA sequences called transposons are activated in plant genomes.
 Transposons are the genomic equivalent of parasites.
 When activated, they become mobile, jump around the genome and insert themselves randomly in DNA, disrupting normal gene function, causing DNA damage and genome instability.

 Transposons are kept in an inactive state in cells via a set of chemical modifications to histones, the proteins around which DNA is spooled.
 These modifications prevent the DNA from being expressed.
 Scientists call these modifications “epigenetic;” they alter patterns of gene expression without changing the actual sequence of DNA “letters.”

 In all multicellular organisms, genome-protecting epigenetic modifications must occur in each generation to ensure that transposons remain inactive.
-In animals, there is good evidence that epigenetic marks are first wiped clean and then reset in the germline cells—such as sperm cells—that give rise to the next generation.
+In animals, there is good evidence that epigenetic marks are first wiped clean and then reset in the germline cells—such as sperm cells—that gives rise to the next generation.

 Martienssen’s group has discovered that in plants, however, epigenetic marks are lost not in the sperm, but rather only within “companion” cells.
 The loss of these marks specifically occurs only in the regions of the genome that contain transposons, resulting in their activation.
 This specific activation of transposons only in the “companion” cells and not sperm cells achieves two crucial things, according to Martienssen.

 “It forces transposons hidden among the DNA to ‘reveal’ themselves,” says Martienssen, “thus alerting the companion cells to their exact locations in the genome.”
 And because transposons are only activated within these companions—which do not pass on their genetic material to the next generation—the ensuing DNA damage is restricted to these cells alone while the genome of the sperm remains safe.